AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 witness, in what it does not say, to the broader faith that must have been the religion of the century that adopted it?

-It is historical[^47] that the four great General Councils held in the first four centuries---those at Nice, Constantinople, Ephesus, and Chalcedon---gave expression to no condemnation of universal restoration, though, as will be shown, the doctrine had been prevalent all along.
+It is historical[^36] that the four great General Councils held in the first four centuries---those at Nice, Constantinople, Ephesus, and Chalcedon---gave expression to no condemnation of universal restoration, though, as will be shown, the doctrine had been prevalent all along.

-In the Nicene Creed adopted AD 325, by three hundred and twenty to two hundred and eighteen bishops, the only reference to the future world is where it is said that Christ "will come again to judge the living and the dead."
+In the Nicene Creed adopted in 325 AD, by three hundred and twenty to two hundred and eighteen bishops, the only reference to the future world is where it is said that Christ "will come again to judge the living and the dead."
 This is the original form, subsequently changed.

-AD 341 the assembled bishops at Antioch made a declaration of faith in which these words occur: "The Lord Jesus Christ will come again with glory and power to judge the living and the dead."
+In 341 AD the assembled bishops at Antioch made a declaration of faith in which these words occur: "The Lord Jesus Christ will come again with glory and power to judge the living and the dead."

-AD 346 the bishops presented a declaration to the Emperor Constans[^48] affirming that Jesus Christ "shall come at the consummation of the ages, to judge the living and the dead, and render to every one according to his works."
+In 346 AD the bishops presented a declaration to the Emperor Constans[^37] affirming that Jesus Christ "shall come at the consummation of the ages, to judge the living and the dead, and render to every one according to his works."

-The synod at Rimini, AD 359, affirmed that Christ \"descended to the lower parts of the earth, and disposed matters there, at the sight of whom the door-keepers trembled --- and at the last day he will come in his Father\'s glory to render to every one according to his deeds. \" This declaration opens the gates of mercy by recognizing the proclamation of the Gospel to the dead, and, as it was believed that when Christ preached in Hades the doors were opened and all those in
+The synod at Rimini, 359 AD, affirmed that Christ \"descended to the lower parts of the earth, and disposed matters there, at the sight of whom the door-keepers trembled --- and at the last day he will come in his Father\'s glory to render to every one according to his deeds.\" This declaration opens the gates of mercy by recognizing the proclamation of the Gospel to the dead, and, as it was believed that when Christ preached in Hades the doors were opened and all those in